No one wants surgery but sometimes it’s necessary.

 - Infection/bleeding complications – All surgeries come with a small risk of bleeding after the operation or infection at the surgical site.
 This risk isn’t special to thyroid surgery but it should always be considered.

-All in all, the risk of serious complications relating to thyroid surgery are typically less than 2%.
+All in all, the risk of serious complications relating to thyroid surgery is typically less than 2%.

 Thyroid Surgery FAQ